The emotion that can break your heart is sometimes

 It’s okay to say I am okay and because THAT I can celebrate, and that is really okay!!

 My desire and my heart wants to share how to be okay as well with your situations.
 How to make blank pages transform negative emotions into manageable emotions.
 Create a safe space to share your thoughts and turn those "I can't" into "maybe I can".
 There was a sign that hung in my therapist office, opposite where I sat.
 It was a series of pictures and in the middle of the pictures there was a plaque that said "You Can Do This..."
 For years I looked at those words and I would roll my eyes thinking to myself, yeah, whatever.
 That sign is such inspiration to me now, those words that I stared at each session is now my motto....
 "I Can Do this"!!!

-I was wanting to help others, who where like me and needed to heal from their trauma.
+I was wanting to help others, who were like me and needed to heal from their trauma.
 What if circumstances happened in my life for a reason?
 Maybe that reason was to learn how to manage the emotions in my life and help others do the same.
 So I picked up the title from an old blog I used to write on, Blessings Amid Chaos, and those words were perfect for me and for those who I help.
-We can achieve blessings through the circumstance of trauma and the chaotic thoughts and emotions that trauma causes.
+We can achieve blessings through the circumstance of trauma and the chaotic thoughts and emotions such as fear and anxiety.

-I am a Certified Heartwork Journaling Coaching I love helping my clients through coaching, classes, courses, in-person seminars and webinars to help others bring a calm to their chaos and learning to turn chaos and uncertainty into manageable emotions through purposeful journaling, creativity and mindfulness.
+I am a Certified Heartwork Journaling Coaching and Art Therapy Practitioner who helps my clients through coaching, classes, courses, in-person seminars and webinars to help others bring a calm to their chaos and learn to turn chaos and uncertainty into manageable emotions through purposeful journaling, creativity and mindfulness.